 - 1. Clarify the unacceptable behaviour with the student and advise him/her on what s/he should do to correct this - 2.
-If the unacceptable behaviour continues, take steps to intervene (e.g., move the student to another seat, ask the student to step outside of the classroom for 1-2 minutes for a reinforcing discussion) and record the behaviour on the student's weekly report with a comment to explain the behaviour - 3.
+If the unacceptable behaviour continues, take steps to intervene (e.g., move the student to another seat, ask the student to step outside of the classroom for 1-2 minutes for a reinforcing discussion) and record the behaviour on the student's weekly report with a comment to explain the behaviour.
+Consider also the use of planned "take a break" spaces or strategies for emotional regulation - 3.
 If the unacceptable behaviour continues, defer to a manager whereupon that member of staff will discuss and decide whether to remove the student from the lesson or activity.
 Should the student be removed from the lesson, the manager will discuss the next steps with the member of staff, this should include a restorative conversation prior to the next lesson.

 - 4. Parents must be informed of any serious incidences of defiance, disruption of learning and removal from lessons.
-It is important that when such incidences have occurred, staff should make time to follow this up with a discussion with the student in order to address points iv. vi. in paragraph - 5.
+It is important that when such incidences have occurred, staff should make time to follow this up with a discussion with the student in order to address points iv. - vi. in paragraph - 5.
 Staff are responsible for taking action to address and, as far as possible, resolve issues, seeking support from relevant colleagues (e.g. Designated Teacher, Pastoral Lead), if necessary.
 Unacceptable behaviour that may be more serious in its nature, for example: swearing at a teacher/student, prejudicial comment (any such cases, including racist, sexist or homophobic comments, should be reported to Provision manager), physical violence or aggression, threatening or otherwise dangerous behaviour who may make the decision to exclude (temporarily or otherwise)